• Skip to primary navigation

 The best additions to your ecosystem make everything else better, all the while opening up new opportunities.
 It’s okay if a new product threatens an established product that is on its way out.
 (Surely Apple knew that by introducing the iPhone, their sales for the iPod would begin dropping.)

 Example: In the late 1990s, Nike could see that the magical success of Michael Jordan’s era in the NBA was over.
 They expanded into new markets.
-Nike began making shoes, clothing, and accessories to the soccer market.
+Nike began making shoes, clothing, and accessories for the soccer market.
 This was a global market with a fierce fan base, and a tremendous loyalty to Adidas.
 Today, Nike has a significant presence in the futbol culture.
 (Futbol?
 Soccer?
 I’m doing my best here.)

 4. Revive